J. C. Davis

-J. C. (Colin) Davis (28 May 1940 - 25 July 2021) was a British historian, whose work often focused on the Utopian thinkers of the 17th-century.
+James Colin Davis (28 May 1940 – 25 July 2021) was a British historian, whose work often focused on the Utopian thinkers of the 17th century.
 He has been described as a "historian of political and religious thought and a brilliant and provocative iconoclast".
 The book Liberty, Authority, Formality: Political Ideas and Culture, 1600-1900 was written in honour of Davis at the time of his retirement as professor.

 Life

-Professor Colin Davis was born in Yorkshire into a fisherman's family.
+Professor Colin Davis was born in Hesse, Yorkshire into a fisherman's family.
 He received his education at the University of Manchester and after a brief period at the Foreign and Commonwealth Office he moved to New Zealand to teach at the University of Waikato.
 He worked and studied at a number of universities in New Zealand before setting up the School of History at the University of East Anglia, Norwich.
 Davis retired in 2004.
 He subsequently moved to Glasgow where he died in July 2021.